fastlane/itc-api-docs/README.md

 **Available parameters**

-Provide the following JSON data in your *POST* reqest:
+Provide the following JSON data in your *POST* request:

 ```json
 {